-- A TMD must specify events and circumstances that would reasonably suggest that the TMD is no longer appropriate (review triggers): see s994B(5)(d) of the Corporations Act. - Review triggers are a prompt to stop distributing the product until the TMD is reviewed and, if necessary, remade: see RG 274.102.

-• A review trigger is an event or circumstance that reasonably suggests a TMD may no longer be appropriate.
+- A TMD must specify events and circumstances that would reasonably suggest that the TMD is no longer appropriate (review triggers): see s994B(5)(d) of the Corporations Act. - Review triggers are a prompt to stop distributing the product until the TMD is reviewed and, if necessary, remade: see RG 274.102. - A review trigger is an event or circumstance that reasonably suggests a TMD may no longer be appropriate.

 - A number of TMDs we reviewed included review triggers that were described too broadly.
-For example, review triggers associated with claims ratios, claims outcomes, product performance and complaints were usually not described objectively or with granularity (e.g. they referred to 'product performance being materially inconsistent with expectations'). - Insurers should identify review triggers using data such as claims ratios, number of policies sold, policy lapse and cancellation rates, average claims durations, claims denied and withdrawn, and the nature and number of complaints: see RG 274.107 and Example 6 of RG 274. - Review triggers should differ based on the nature of the target market.
+For example, review triggers associated with claims ratios, claims outcomes, product performance and complaints were usually not described objectively or with granularity (e.g. they referred to 'significant changes in the product metrics', 'the claims experience of this product' or 'unexpectedly high number of complaints'). - Insurers should identify review triggers using data such as claims ratios, number of policies sold, policy lapse and cancellation rates, average claims durations, claims denied and withdrawn, and the nature and number of complaints: see RG 274.107 and Example 6 in RG 274. - Review triggers should differ based on the nature of the target market.
 For example, stricter review triggers may be appropriate if: - o vulnerable consumers may be within the target market, or - the performance of the product may disproportionately affect particular classes of consumers. - Insurers should also consider whether granular metrics (e.g. a specific claims ratio, specific policy lapse rate or lapse rates within the cooling-off period) should be used as part of their internal governance processes for their TMD reviews.